buckley-w-david/blog/content/post/stacksort/index.md

 {{< blockquote author="Randall Munroe" >}}StackSort connects to StackOverflow, searches for 'sort a list', and downloads and runs code snippets until the list is sorted.{{< /blockquote >}}

-I wanted to be able to run download and run code from StackOverflow the same way I would use any normal Python package.
+I wanted to be able to download and run code from StackOverflow the same way I would use any normal Python package.

 {{< code >}}
 from stacksort import quicksort